William Morris: Literature

-William Morris was a prolific writer of poetry, fiction, essays, and translations of ancient and medieval texts.
+Besides being an artist William Morris was a prolific writer of poetry, fiction, essays, and translations of ancient and medieval texts.
 His first poems were published when he was 24 years old, and he was polishing his final novel, The Sundering Flood, at the time of his death.
 His daughter May's edition of Morris's Collected Works (1910–1915) runs to 24 volumes, and two more were published in 1936.

 Morris began publishing poetry and short stories in 1856 through The Oxford and Cambridge Magazine which he founded with his friends and financed while at university.
 His first volume, The Defence of Guenevere and Other Poems (1858), was the first book of Pre-Raphaelite poetry to be published.
 The dark poems, set in a sombre world of violence, were coolly received by the critics, and he was discouraged from publishing more for a number of years.
 "The Haystack in the Floods", one of the poems in that collection, is probably now one of his better-known poems.
 It is a grimly realistic piece set during the Hundred Years War in which the doomed lovers Jehane and Robert have a last parting in a convincingly portrayed rain-swept countryside.
 One early minor poem was "Masters in this Hall" (1860), a Christmas carol written to an old French tune.
 Another Christmas-themed poem is "The Snow in the Street", adapted from "The Land East of the Sun and West of the Moon" in The Earthly Paradise.

 Morris met Eiríkur Magnússon in 1868, and began to learn the Icelandic language from him.
 Morris published translations of The Saga of Gunnlaug Worm-Tongue and Grettis Saga in 1869, and the Story of the Volsungs and Niblungs in 1870.
 An additional volume was published under the title of Three Northern Love Stories in 1873.